Consensys/linea-monorepo/docs/architecture-description.md

 * Legacy cost.
 Recommended gas price for vanilla Ethereum API (`eth_gasPrice`)

 ## Gas pricing propagation
-This information is delivered to nodes 2 ways:
+This information is delivered to nodes in 2 ways:
 * via extraData, part of vanilla Ethereum Protocol
 * via RPC calls (only Geth and Besu are supported and tested)